vczh-libraries/Document/Cpp.md

 # Draft

 - Candidates of names with overloading may not be completely narrowed because of incomplete template-related type inferencing.
+- Anonymous namespaces and extern "C" are ignored, and declarations inside them are treated as they are directly written inside the parent scope.
 - The tool consumes a single preprocessed C++ source file, the following syntax is collected for this purpose.
 - The syntax has less restrictions than the real C++ language specification, because the tool assumes the input is correct.